oracle/graal/docs/tools/insight/Insight-Manual.md

 - powerful tools to help you write, debug, manage, and organize your **Insight** insights scripts.
-It is a matter of pressing a single button to enable selected **Insight** insight and a matter of another click to disable it cleanly, returning the application to state prior to the use of the insight.
+It is a matter of pressing a single button to enable selected **Insight** insight and a matter of another click to disable it cleanly, returning the program to state prior to the use of the insight.

 - *VisualVM* has been enhanced to provide a unified view of locally as well as